swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 ---------------------

 In Swaptacular, a document that describes a currency is called a "Debtor Info Document".
-Different standard formats can be used for debtor info documents, which shall be defined in their respective format specifications.
+A multitude of standard formats can be used for debtor info documents, which shall be defined in their respective format specifications.

-Generally, debtor info documents contain important information like: currency name, currency display parameters (like abbreviation), currency description, optional fixed exchange rate with other currencies, etc.
+Generally, debtor info documents SHOULD contain only essential information about the respective currency: the currency name, the currency display parameters (like currency abbreviation), the currency description, optional fixed exchange rate with other currency, etc.

 Verification of Digital Coins